hms-dbmi/service-workbench-automation-security-scripts/README.md

 * Nessus Agent v10.3.1 is used to perform vulnerablity scans.

-This was developed by stackArmor ( https://stackarmor.com ) in support of HMS/DBMI for thier SWB efforts.
+This was developed by stackArmor ( https://stackarmor.com ) in support of HMS/DBMI for their SWB efforts.